TikTok Marketing Strategy for Brands: The Secrets to Success

-Proven strategies for audience engagement on this rapidly-rising social media network
+Proven TikTok tactics and strategies for audience engagement on this rapidly-rising social media network

 TikTok has quickly become a major player in social media, even before the COVID-19 pandemic forced the world to stay at home.
 Now, with rapidly accelerating growth, the short-form video social network can’t be ignored.
-TikTok offers organizations access to a unique audience with a platform that allows them to influence awareness and perception of their brand more than any social network has before.
+An effective TikTok marketing strategy offers organizations access to a unique and highly engaged audience.
+Further, the platform allows brands to influence awareness and perception of their brand more than any social network has before.

-It’s time to take stock of TikTok.
+It’s time to take stock of TikTok for marketers.
 With nearly 30 million active users in the US (800 million worldwide) and 74% of US social media users aged 13-21, TikTok has access to a young, energetic and difficult-to-reach demographic.
 (Get more TikTok stats).